paularmstrong/swig/docs/getting-started.md

 #### tags _optional_

 Use this to set any custom tags and/or override any of the built-in tags.
 For more information on writing your own tags, see the [custom tags guide](custom-tags.md).

+#### extensions _optional_

+Add library extensions that will be available to compiled templates.
+For more information, see the custom tags guide on [third party extensions](custom-tags.md#third-party-extensions).

 #### tzOffset _optional_